Yellowstone National Park: General Collection

 - Taking Stock of Biodiversity: This chapter focuses on the recent efforts of the National Park Service to "take stock" of biological diversity including surveys on the species, ecosystems, and genetics preserved in national parks.
 A number of these national park surveys are highlighted...(more info)

-- Thermophiles: This website contains chapter four of the Yellowstone Resources and Issues Handbook 2004 entitled "Thermophiles."
+- Thermophiles: This website contains chapter seven of the Yellowstone Resources and Issues Handbook 2004 entitled "Thermophiles."
 This is a useful guide to the microbial thermophilic life of Yellowstone National Park...(more info)

 - Life at High Temperatures: This personal website of Thomas Brock gives an overview of Yellowstone National Park's geothermal features and the various forms of life existing in these extreme environments.
 Topics include hidden biological resources, temperature and pH, winter conditions...(more info)